 The remote John Coull campsite is nestled in the forest amongst a mix of rata, rewarewa, rimu, tawa and kowhai trees.
 Pitch your tent and camp under the stars; drift off to sleep listening to birdsong and the sound of the river.
 Facilities are basic.

-Enjoy your lodge accommodation high above the river and surrounded by native bush.
-Located deep in the Whanganui National Park, the Bridge to Nowhere Lodge is only accessible by foot, boat or helicopter which means often it is just you and your group here for the night.
+Camp near the Bridge to Nowhere Lodge.
+Enjoy the lodge facilities high above the river and surrounded by native bush.
+Located deep in the Whanganui National Park, the Lodge is only accessible by foot, boat or helicopter.
 Check out the nearby glow worm cave and star-gaze under the clear night skies.
-Facilities include fully equipped kitchen, lounge and dining room, hot showers and comfortable beds.